StackVista/stackstate-docs/setup/data-management/data_retention.md

 ## Retention of metrics

-StackState uses VictoriaMetrics to store metrics.
+Rancher Observability uses VictoriaMetrics to store metrics.
 It's configured with a default retention of 30 days.
 The helm chart allocates disk space and configures the retention period for the 1 or 2 Victoria metrics instances like this:

 ```
 victoria-metrics-0: